GreyNoise-Intelligence/GNQL/README.md

 ## Notes

 - The data updates every hour on the hour
-- The API currently returns 10,000 results maximum per request.
-I still need to implement pagination
 - We're in the process of building a much more verbose API that returns datetime
-- This service is only loaded with data starting on 10/13/2018.
-If this feature provides value then we will retroload the full GreyNoise dataset

 ## Getting access